FusionAuth/fusionauth-site/site/_posts/2022-12-02-announcing-fusionauth-1-41.md

 There were 19 issues, enhancements, and bug fixes included in the 1.41 releases.
 Read more about all the changes in the [release notes](/docs/v1/tech/release-notes#version-1-41-3).

-This release includes WebAuthn support, improvements to Steam login, and IdP provisioning for the FusionAuth admin UI.
+The changes include WebAuthn support, improvements to Steam login, and IdP provisioning for the FusionAuth admin UI.

 ## Biometric authentication support